harenbergsd/ett-vid-clipper/README.md

 Done!
 Created 379 video clips in 111s
 ```

-There are a number of options you can use to affect the bevhaior discussed below.
+There are a number of options you can use to affect the behavior discussed below.

 ## How to use it